madprops/blog/docs/meltdown/meltdown.md

 ![](wizard.png)

 This creates a post in Melt and returns the URL and password so it can be edited later.
-The link is public and be shared with other people.
+The link is public and can be shared with other people.
+This can be fun when you had an interesting conversation with the AI that you want others to see.

 ![](melt.png)